Does Sand Help With Soil Drainage?

 Is Sand Good For Plant Drainage?

-Generally, we would say mixing a bit of sand into your plant's soil will be good for drainage.
-Especially for those growing water-sensitive plants, making sure they have good draining soil is super important.
+Generally, we would say mixing a bit of sand into your plant's soil will improve drainage.
+Making sure your plants have good-draining soil is super important, especially for those growing water-sensitive plants.

 Sand essentially penetrates the soil and creates room for water to run through, thus increasing its drainage capability.
 Another benefit sand has on soil is aerating it, which is excellent for root development and plant growth.